Homework 11

 Homework 10, due Thursday, April 18

-- Let $T$ be the theory of arithmetic, that is, the sentences true in the structure $(\mathbb N;+,\cdot,0,1,<)$.
-Show there is a model of $T$ with an initial segment isomorphic to $\mathbb N$, and additional “infinite” numbers greater than $\mathbb N$.
+- Let T be the theory of arithmetic, that is, the sentences true in the structure (N;+,⋅,0,1,<).
+Show there is a model of T with an initial segment isomorphic to N, and additional “infinite” numbers greater than N.

-- Show that the class of all finite graphs is not first-order axiomatizable (that is, there is no theory $\Sigma$ such that the models of $\Sigma$ are exactly the finite graphs).
+- Show that the class of all finite graphs is not first-order axiomatizable (that is, there is no theory Σ such that the models of Σ are exactly the finite graphs).

 Supplemental problems

-- Let $\mathcal A$ be a nonstandard model of the theory of arithmetic.
-By the above exercise we know that $\mathcal A$ has an initial segment isomorphic to $\mathbb N$.
-Show that this initial segment has no supremum.
+- Let A be a nonstandard model of the theory of arithmetic.
+By the above exercise we know that A has an initial segment isomorphic to N. Show that this initial segment has no supremum.

-- Let $\mathcal A$ be a nonstandard model of the theory of arithmetic.
-Show that $\mathcal A$ contains an element which is divisible by every (standard) prime number $p$.
+- Let A be a nonstandard model of the theory of arithmetic.
+Show that A contains an element which is divisible by every (standard) prime number p.

-- Let $\mathcal A$ be a nonstandard model of the theory of arithmetic.
-Show that $\mathcal A$ contains an “infinite” prime number.
+- Let A be a nonstandard model of the theory of arithmetic.
+Show that A contains an “infinite” prime number.

 Homework 9, due Thursday, April 11